langmead-lab/vargas/README.md

 `readfile.h` : Inherits from `readsource.h`.
 Wrapper for a reads file (such as that produced from `readsim`).
 Provides reads in a Read struct.

-`graph.h` : Contains facilities for building and aligning to a graph.
+`Graph.h` : Contains facilities for building and aligning to a Graph.
 A buildfile is first exported from a `vcfstream` and a `readsource`.
 Graphs are built in memory from the buildfile.
 Graph parameters are defined in a GraphParams struct.
-Alignments to the graph are done with `Graph.align(Read)` and returns with an Alignment struct.
+Alignments to the Graph are done with `Graph.align(Read)` and returns with an Alignment struct.

 `xcoder.h` : Uses masked VByte compression and base64 encoding to reduce the size of the list of individuals for each variant in the buildfile.
 Lists of individuals are stored in nodes using VByte compression.